- Education and Science

 Consider you are thirsty.
 You go to a shop and purchase one 100 ml pouch of water to quench your thirst.
 You will experience a great satisfaction.
 You want to drink some more water and buy another pouch.
 Now the satisfaction you derive will be of lesser degree.
 You will feel comfortable now.

-Suppose you paid 10 cents for one pouch.
-You would have paid even one dollar for the first pouch to quench your thirst.
-So, as you have paid only 10 cents for it, the surplus 90 cents that you need not pay is your consumer surplus.
+Suppose you paid 10 cents for one pouch of water.
+You would have paid even one dollar for the first pouch to quench your thirst because you are suffering from thirst since long.
+So, as you would have otherwise paid100 cents (one Dollar) for it, the surplus 90 cents that you need not pay is your consumer surplus.

 Let us consider another example of procuring bread.
 The price of one loaf of bread is, say, $2.
-A person consumes 2 loafs and for the first loaf he would have paid $5 and for the other he would be willing to pay $3.
+A person consumes 2 loafs and for the first loaf he would have paid $5 since he is too much hungry and for the other one, he would be willing to pay $3.
 But, he purchased both loafs @$2 each.
-We can represent the consumer surplus derived by him from the below table for bread as well as water.
+We can represent the consumer surplus derived by him through this below table for bread as well as water.

 price willing to pay